kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_assert_approval.md

 ---
 title: "kosli assert approval"
+experimental: false
 ---

 # kosli assert approval

 ## Synopsis

-Assert if an artifact in Kosli has been approved for deployment.
+Assert an artifact in Kosli has been approved for deployment.
-Exits with non-zero code if artifact has not been approved.
+Exits with non-zero code if the artifact has not been approved.
 The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --fingerprint flag).

 ```shell